braxtonhall/library-thing/README.md

 ## Installation

 _TODO get the extension on the releases page._

-_TODO walk through this entire user story with pictures._

 ### Chrome
 1. Download and unzip the extension from the [releases page](https://github.com/braxtonhall/library-thing/releases)